gwangmu/IRTestbed/README.md

     - The directory that contains `bin`, `lib`, and `include` directories created after building and installing LLVM or, if you're using a prebuilt binary, its root directory itself.
+* Can I move `tb-clang`/`tb-clang++` to another directory?
+    - No, unfortunately, but you can always make symbolic links to them.

 ## What you can get